Ducted fan: Applications

-In aircraft applications, the operating speed of an unshrouded propeller is limited since tip speeds approach the sound barrier at lower speeds than an equivalent ducted fan.
-The most common ducted fan arrangement used in full-sized aircraft is a turbofan engine, where the power to turn the fan is provided by a gas turbine.
-High bypass ratio turbofan engines are used on nearly all civilian airliners, while military fighters usually make use of the better high-speed performance of a low bypass ratio turbofan with a smaller fan diameter.
+The most common ducted fan arrangement used in aircraft is a turbofan engine, where the power to turn the fan is provided by a gas turbine.
+High bypass ratio turbofans are used on civilian airliners, while military fighters need the better high-speed performance of a low bypass ratio turbofan with a smaller fan diameter.
 However, a ducted fan may be powered by any source of shaft power such as a reciprocating engine, Wankel engine, or electric motor.
 A kind of ducted fan, known as a fantail or by the trademark name Fenestron, is also used to replace tail rotors on helicopters.

 Ducted fans are favored in VTOL aircraft such as the Lockheed Martin F-35 Lightning II, and other low-speed designs such as hovercraft for their higher thrust-to-weight ratio.

 In some cases, a shrouded rotor can be 94% more efficient than an open rotor.
 The improved performance is mainly because the outward flow is less contracted and thus carries more kinetic energy.